Christianalamassi/First-js-project/README.md

 - The color blue rgba(6, 37, 132, 0.4) and rgb(7, 64, 234) was used in the background because it is very comfrtuble for the eyes.

-- Added the scoring area in the middle, between the game area to make it easy to follow the scores
+- Added the scoring area in the middle, between the game area to make it easy to follow the scores.

+- I used different font family just for decoration

 ## Accessability
 I confirmed that the colors and fonts are clear for the users, by running it through the lighthouse in divtools.